kristinamancini/kristinamancini/README.md

-### Hi! 👋
+### Hi, I'm Kristina 👋

 ---

-Hello!
-My name is Kristina.
+Welcome to my Github!
 I am interested in full stack development, technical writing, and contributing to open source.
 I have experience using Java and Python.
 I am learning web development and open source.
 In my downtime, I love taking pictures and gaming!

 <br>